 What’s It Like to Have a Career as an Engineer?

 This web site has 4 menu choices:

-“Blog Posts” takes you to autobiographical posts about my (and others) contributions to the Cold War, the technology involved, and the history behind it.
+“Blog Posts by Category” takes you to autobiographical posts about my (and others) contributions to the Cold War, the technology involved, and the history behind it.
 The posts sometimes go back to WWII to demonstrate the roots of the Cold War.
 There are posts about my Dad and Uncle’s contributions as gunners, one Navy, one Army Air Forces.
 There are blog posts explaining different aspects of keeping highly complex systems operating well for decades.
 Sometimes we go back to the dawn of the Industrial Revolution to explain the growth of complex systems.
 Occasionally, we wander into topics that are far afield.
 You might find backyard tips or religious philosophy.
 Until I get the table of contents working well, use the search box to find what you are looking for.
 Some search tips: Pilot, Sustainment, Space, and (for the mentally daring) Crawford.